ucberkeley/bbd-seminar-fall-2017/week2/resources.md

 You can easily convert your Docker container to a Singularity container.

-(
-Side note, here's what the command looks like:
+Side note -- here's what the command looks like:
 ```
-docker run  -v /var/run/docker.sock:/var/run/docker.sock -v /tmp/image:/output  --privileged -t --rm  singularityware/docker2singularity name_of_docker_image
+docker run  -v /var/run/docker.sock:/var/run/docker.sock \
+-v /tmp/image:/output  --privileged -t --rm  \
+singularityware/docker2singularity name_of_docker_image
 ```
-)

-Then just run it on the cluster of interest and you won't have to worry about how to install software on that cluster; the software is already installed in your container.
+Then just run the Singularity container on the cluster of interest and you won't have to worry about how to install software on that cluster; the software is already installed in your container.

 # Upcoming events

- - September 15 and every two weeks thereafter: [Cloud working group](http://research-it.berkeley.edu/services/cloud-computing-support/cloud-working-group) sessions on various topics in using the cloud.
+ - September 15 and every two weeks thereafter: [Cloud working group](http://research-it.berkeley.edu/services/cloud-computing-support/cloud-working-group) sessions on various topics in using the cloud (sponsored by D-Lab and BRC).
  - September 19: Introduction to Savio training: largely duplicates the Sep.
 18 BBD seminar, but with more detail.
-Register here: https://goo.gl/forms/eAn1BeO1fFdbKeZE2
+Register here: [https://goo.gl/forms/eAn1BeO1fFdbKeZE2](https://goo.gl/forms/eAn1BeO1fFdbKeZE2)

 # How to get additional help